-As a controlled company, we are not required to have a compensation committee.
-As disclosed above, decisions about the compensation of our executive officers are made by our board of directors.
-None of our executive officers serves, or in the past has served, as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that has one or more executive officers who serve as members of our board of directors.
+As a controlled company, we are not required to have a compensation committee of independent directors.
+As disclosed above, decisions about the compensation of our executive officers are made by our board of directors based upon the recommendation of our compensation committee.
+None of our executive officers serves, or in the past has served, as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that has one or more executive officers who serve as members of our compensation committee or board of directors.
 None of the members of our board of directors is an officer or employee of our company nor has any of them ever been an officer or employee of our company, in each case, other than Mr. Gillheeney.